 If you know how to cook, chances are you can make a plate of pasta just fine.
-Yet there are a few secret tips that separate your average bowl of penne with tomato sauce from a lip-smackingly delicious dish of Fresh Rigatoni with Spicy Pork Ragu.
-Here are a few: use plenty of water, let it come to a rolling boil, salt the water adequately, and cook up a delicious sauce.
+If you love noodles, there are a few secret tips that separate your average bowl of penne with tomato sauce from a lip-smackingly delicious dish of Fresh Rigatoni with Spicy Pork Ragu.

 You can watch this clever tip in action in our video about cooking pasta with heirloom tomatoes.

-P.S.
-The pasta shapes you have to know.
+Craving a noodle dinner?
+Learn about pasta shapes you need to know.